deaconblues86/starwars/README.md

 3. Characters, by film, received will be written to the console

 Note: task_one.py will require three command line arguments to run, username, password, and host for MySQL.
 For example:
-- python .\task_one.py -u root -p <password> -d localhost
+- python task_one.py -u root -p password -d localhost

 # task_two.py
 1. Pulls data from the films endpoint for the movie A New Hope
 2. Replaces the data for each of the endpoints listed in the JSON object received from the API request (e.g. for all the character endpoints, data will be pulled for each and inserted into the JSON object)
-2a.
-A New Hope has character, planet, starship, vehicle, and species data that will be retrieved and replaced.
+- A New Hope has character, planet, starship, vehicle, and species data that will be retrieved and replaced.
 3. All metric heights and weights of each character will be converted to standard units.
 4. All cross referencing material from the data being replaced will be removed (e.g. Luke Skywalker, when pulled would have unwanted cross referencing urls such as films, species, vehicles, and spaceships)
 5. Lastly, the dictionary that's been created will be writtem to a JSON file locally named task_two.json.